gaberber/gaberber.github.io/_posts/2017-07-06-venice-history-notes.md

 Roman golden age: the Republic era, after defeating the despot king Tarquin and before the late Republic civil wars.
 Imperial Rome is clearly the bureaucratic age, creating the vast majority of the art pieces we see today left from the Antiquity.

-Venetian golden age: after the Fourth Crusade and sack of Constantinople and before the Age of Discovery, by which time it has already reached its peak.
+Venetian golden age: after the Fourth Crusade and sack of Constantinople and before the fall of Constantinople in 1453.

 Dutch golden age: literally the Golden Age, soon after gaining independence from the Spanish Habsburgs, signified by the world's largest and first publicly traded company, the Dutch East India Company (VOC) and the world's first stock exchange, Amsterdam Stock Exchange.
 The biggest hit, however, comes not from internal conflict but the Napoleonic wars and conquest.
 Later WW I & II also does the same.
 Most of West Europe and North America is in this healthy bureaucratic stage now.